Which Cars Get Stolen the Most and Why Is It Always Dodge?

 How do brands like Dodge and Cadillac adjust?

 The Cadillac Escalade used to be one of the most stolen cars on the road.
 HLDI noted the Escalade used to dominate the list of most stolen SUVs, but Cadillac reacted with enhanced safety features to keep cars in the owner’s hands.

-In 2015, Cadillac decided that ignition immobilizers were not enough to prevent theft.
-The brand added more anti-theft features like glass breakage sensors, motion detectors, and a sensor to detect if the SUV changes are inclined.
+In 2015, Cadillac decided that ignition immobilizers were insufficient to prevent theft.
+The brand added more anti-theft features like glass breakage sensors, motion detectors, and a sensor to detect if the SUV changes incline.
 This will go off if it detects that the Escalade is being lifted to be placed on a tow truck or if someone tries to remove the wheels.

 MotorTrend notes that Dodge added the new Security Mode feature limiting the car’s speed to three miles per hour if it is stolen.
 To disable the mode, you need to enter a four-digit code.
-Of course, this means you have to know the car was stolen to activate the mode.
+Of course, you must know the car was stolen to activate the mode.

 Security Mode’s point is to keep vehicles from getting caught up in high-speed chases and causing accidents.
 Since this is just being implemented now, it will likely take a bit for the feature to catch on.
-Hopefully, the numbers for stolen Dodge cars and trucks will go down in the next year or so.
+Hopefully, the number for stolen Dodge cars and trucks will decrease in the next year.